Find the right sources and data for your research.

 Why I can't access to an article on Érudit?

 90% of content on Érudit is offer in Open Access.
-For some journals, the last 2 or 3 years old publications are restricted by a subscription.
+For scholarly journals, the last year old publications are restricted by a subscription.
+For cultural journals, the last 3 years old publications are restricted.
 Please communicate with your institution to obtain an access.

 How can I publish my these on Érudit?

 Érudit only harvests the metadata of theses databases.
 Its not possible to add directly a these.

 How can I publish my article on Érudit?

 Erudit is a disseminating platform that provides access to over 110 academic journals in the humanities and social sciences, as well as the natural science disciplines.
 You must contact the journal you are interested to publish in directly.
 Here is the list of the journals we work with: http://www.erudit.org/revue/?lang=en.
 You will find contact information by clicking on the “About this Journal” tab on the upper left corner of any page you are on.